 The construction industry is accountable for creating various structures with various sizes, uses, and levels of complexity, from small facilities like family homes to big, complex ones like dams, bridges, and manufacturing plants.
-Structural durability and integrity are the most important considerations in this enterprise.
+Structural durability and integrity are the most critical considerations in this enterprise.
 This is why the construction industry utilizes a considerable quantity of metals.
 In the US alone, more than forty million tons of steel are used annually in this enterprise.
 The majority of this quantity is used to build structural frameworks.
 This is where welding plays a vital role in construction.

 The application of welding work is vital to all three sectors.